 This report contains forward-looking statements as defined in the Private Securities Litigation Reform Act of 1995.
 These statements reflect our views with respect to future events based upon information available to us at this time.
-These forward-looking statements are subject to uncertainties and other factors that could cause actual results to differ materially from these statements.
+These forwardlooking statements are subject to uncertainties and other factors that could cause actual results to differ materially from these statements.
 Forward-looking statements are typically identified by the use of the words "believe," "may," "could," "will," "should," "expect," "anticipate," "estimate," "project," "propose," "plan," "intend," and similar words and expressions.
 Examples of forward-looking statements are statements that describe the proposed development, manufacturing, and sale of our products; statements that describe expectations regarding pricing trends, the markets for our products, our anticipated capital expenditures, our cost reduction and operational restructuring initiatives, and future impact of regulatory developments; statements with regard to the nature and extent of competition we may face in the future; statements with respect to the anticipated sources of and need for future financing; and statements with respect to future strategic plans, goals, and objectives and forecasts of future growth and value.
-Forward-looking statements are contained in this report under "Business" included in Item 1 of Part I, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 of Part II of this Annual Report on Form 10-K. The forward-looking statements are based on present circumstances and on our predictions respecting events that have not occurred, that may not occur, or that may occur with different consequences and timing than those now assumed or anticipated.
-Actual events or results may differ materially from those discussed in the forward-looking statements as a result of various factors, including the risk factors discussed in this report under the caption "Item 1A Risk Factors."
+Forward-looking statements are contained in this report under the captions "Business Description" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in this Annual Report.
+The forward-looking statements are based on present circumstances and on our predictions respecting events that have not occurred, that may not occur, or that may occur with different consequences and timing than those now assumed or anticipated.
+Actual events or results may differ materially from those discussed in the forward-looking statements as a result of various factors, including the risk factors discussed in our Annual Report on Form 10-K for the year ended December 31, 2016 under the caption "Item 1A Risk Factors."
 These cautionary statements are intended to be applicable to all related forward-looking statements wherever they appear in this report.
 The cautionary statements contained or referred to in this report should also be considered in connection with any subsequent written or oral forward-looking statements that may be issued by us or persons acting on our behalf.
 Any forward-looking statements are made only as of the date of this report and we assume no obligation to update forward-looking statements to reflect subsequent events or circumstances.